PacificCommunity/ofp-sam-yft-review/notes/recommendations.md

 ## 8. Tagging data

-More tag seeding experiments and continue exploring variable
+More tag seeding experiments and continue exploring variable mixing periods

+## 8. Catches

+Include uncertainty in Philippines and Indonesian catches bfore 1990 in assessment

+## 9. Selectivity parameterization

+Multiple approaches to try to imporve fits to length data

 # Initial list